apitoolkit/apitoolkit-landing/content/blog/api-trends/index.md

 Gartner predicts that by 2025, more than 50% of enterprises will use [GraphQL in production](https://cloud.google.com/blog/products/api-management/7-ideas-for-the-future-of-apis), up from less than 10% in 2021.
 [REST API](https://apitoolkit.io/blog/everything-about-rest-apis/) remians the most widely used standard for creating APIs, however, developers are increasingly tilting towards GraphQL because of its adaptability and simplicity.

-## 7. Increasing Power of AI and Machine Learning
+## 7. APIs will become Ubiquitous and Hyperconnected

-The use of Artificial Intelligence (AI) and Machine Learning for API development will increase.
-Currently, AI has simplified API development with its ability to auto-generate documentation, provide [API monitoring and observability services](https://apitoolkit.io/), etc., and its use will only increase in the 2023 and in the coming years.

-## 8. Increased API Security

 API adoption has rapidly grown over time, and this has opened up potential loopholes for attackers to probe and exploit multiple connections.
 To address this issue, API systems now offer sophisticated API security mechanisms including authentication (AuthN), authorisation (AuthZ), and rate-limiting restrictions.
 Furthermore, API-based technologies that provide security threat analysis as a service will become more popular.

-## 9. The Adoption of Microservices Will Promote the Development of APIs
+## 8. The Adoption of Microservices Will Promote the Development of APIs

 In the previous five years, the use of microservices has increased dramatically, and adoption is anticipated to continue growing.
 Microservices architectures are widely used because of its reusable and modular service design.
 It makes sense to build microservices using an API-driven model.

 Allied Market Research predicts that the market share of microservices will increase linearly.
 Also, as more companies begin to use microservices, they will adopt an API-driven strategy to support them.
 The scalability and flexibility required to support a decoupled microservices architecture will be made possible by these APIs.

+## 9. More APIs will provide serverless architecture

+[Serverless computing](https://www.ibm.com/topics/serverless) is a popular trend in the cloud computing space.
+In 2023, we can expect to see more APIs that support serverless architecture.
+This will make it easier for businesses to develop and deploy APIs without having to worry about managing servers.

+## 10. API Management takes Centre Stage

+API management will become extremely important.
+API management solutions will help businesses secure their APIs, monitor their usage, and improve their performance.

 Read: [Key Benefits of API Integration for Developers](https://apitoolkit.io/blog/benefits-of-api-integration/)